-1. The course will be a mixture of Online classes (On-demand or Real-time Zoom) classes in April, and face-to-face classes from May through July.
-The contents will be a combination of lecture, individual assignments (short essays or quizzes during the semester and a final paper), and discussion.
+- 1. Please note that the first two classes in April will be Online (On-demand).
+There will be no live streaming, and all the necessary information will be provided Online.
+Classes from April 22nd onwards will be face-to-face. - 2.
+The maximum number of students in this course is expected to be 35. - 3, The contents will be a combination of lecture, individual assignments (short essays or quizzes during the semester and a final paper), and discussion.
 Students are expected to take an active part in the discussion.
-Making a mini-presentation (Zoom) is strongly desirable.
+Making a mini-presentation is strongly desirable.
 Do not come to class unprepared.